ans-group/docs.ukfast.co.uk/source/desktop/fastdesk/updateworkspace.md

 ## Step 2 - Downloading the latest version of the Citrix Workspace Application

-From your Windows local PC, download and install the latest version of the Citrix Workspace app at this URL:
+From your Windows local PC, download and install the latest version of the **Citrix Workspace** application at this URL:
 `https://www.citrix.co.uk/downloads/workspace-app/`.
 Alternatively, you can click this [link here](https://www.citrix.co.uk/downloads/workspace-app/) to take you to the website.
 All versions of Workspace should be listed here.

 Expand the `Workspace app for Windows` section and select the latest version of the "Workspace app for Windows".
 This takes you to the download link where you can download the application (See **image** below).